Nikolas-Charalambidis/conference-talks/spring-one.md

 - Things used to be simple, i.e. having few monolyths.
 Nowadays we have dozens, hundreds of services dropping daily new versions and a scattered team around the globe.
 Architects cannot and don't want to be involved in every single decision that teams have made.
   - They have to **empower** our teams to make good decisions and embrace the notion of **distributed decision making**.
   - They have to step in and **establish principles** to put on guardrails and guideposts to help teams make good decisions.
 A way to go is to **leverage the power of defaults**.
-- From observations, distributed systems have similar needs and a lot of things come up over and over: Monitoring, circuit breakers, consumer driven contracts, gateways, streams, externalized configuration, functions, service discovery, load balancing, documentation -> we cannot reinvent the wheel on every single project and the focus should be led on critical design decisions.
+- From observations, distributed systems have similar needs and a lot of things come up over and over: Monitoring, circuit breakers, consumer driven contracts, gateways, streams, externalized configuration, functions, service discovery, load balancing, documentation -> we cannot reinvent the wheel on every single project and the focus should be led on critical design decisions while empowering teams to solve critical business problems.
+- **Twelve factor app**
+  - They are characteristics shared by successful apps (by Heroku).
+    1. One codebase in version control, multiple deploys
+    1. Explicitely defined dependencies
+    1. Configuration separated from the code
+    1. Backing services are just attached resources (trivial swap out, loose coupling)
+    1. Build, release and run lifecycle
+    1. Stateless (durable, not in memory)
+    1. Export services via port binding
+    1. Scale via process (to scale horizontally)
+    1. Start up fast and shut down gracefully (all in seconds, apps need to be disposable)
+    1. Dev/Prod parity (from commit to production)
+    1. Treat logs as event streams (no file system)
+    1. Admin tasks run as one off processes (database migrations etc.)
+  - Does an application have to be fully 12-factor compliant?
+Nope, but should be a goal but be also ruthlessly pragmatic. **Think of it as a continuum.** Applications need to be designed properly to take the advantage of that.
+  - For greenfield applications, go cloud native and don't build legacy.
+- **Monitoring** is vital to a thriving distributed architecture to know what is going on.
+Four primary components:
+  - Logging to know what happened.
+  - Tracing (correlation) -> Spring Cloud Sleuth.
+It overs spans, sampling and key:value pairs, adds trace and span IDs and to stock ingress and egress points instrumented and generated Zipkin compatible traces if desired.
+  - Dashboards to view the health of a service and monitor key metrics involving usually infrastructure (CPU, RAM, threads, DB connections, availablility, latency, response time, etc. identified earlier as part of the SLO (service level objectives)).
+Also the traffic level and error-failed requests etc.
+  - Alerts to alert then something goes wonky and fix it ideally before the customers even notice.
+It means pager duty for what there has to be clear and concise on-call duty documentation.
+Alerts should be urgent, actionable and require human intervention.
+    > "'We don't rise to the level of our expectations, we fall to the level of our training' - Archilochus"
+  - Number of tools from Wavefront to Dynatrace to New Relic -> Spring Boot Actuator.
+  - **Spring Boot Actuator**
+    - It is needed to use Spring Web dependencies from Initializr to enable the HTTP communication (JMX is yet another option).
+    - `/actuator/beans`: The information about beans including their scope and type provided by the application
+    - `/actuator/env`: The classpath, Java vendor, timezone, OS etc.
+    - `/actuator/caches/:` The caches
+    - `/actuator/mappings` The HTTP mappings
+    - `/actuator/scheduledtasks`: The scheduled tasks
+    - `/actuator/shutdown`: To shutdown the application gracefully
+    - It is possible to include Spring Security to secure the endpoints
+    - It is possible to configure the custom actuator endpoints using the annotations: `@Endpoint`, `@JmxEndpoint`, `@WebEndpoint`, `@ReadOperation`, `@WriteOperation`, etc.
+    - **All endpoints are enabled but not exposed by default**, which means they are by default included by the actuator.
+       ```
+       management.endpoint.shutdown.enabled=true
+       management.endpoints.web.exposure.include=*
+       ```
-- 6:00
+- **Fault tolerance**
+34:12

 ### Impression ⭐⭐⭐☆☆
 - ✅
 - ⛔